mvolkmann/blog/src/web-dev-tips.md

 They could appear inside the `thead` or `tbody` elements that are children of the `table` element.

-A rule can begin with a comma-separated list of selectors to match any of them.

 ### Pseudo classes

 CSS pseudo classes are added to selectors to indicate